SpectralAside05/Hebbian-Memory-Explainer-DataMinions/README.md

   BDH-CQ report; explicitly separates what is a real, cited claim about BDH from what is this sandbox's own simplified stand-in mechanism.

-**Nothing in this artifact is precomputed, synthetic, or animated** — every number the learner sees is computed live in the browser from the interaction they just performed.
+**Nothing in this artifact is precomputed, synthetic, or animated** - every number the learner sees is computed live in the browser from the interaction they just performed.
 The only thing explicitly labeled as illustrative rather than official is the k-winners-take-all retrieval rule used for "sparse mode," which is a teaching simplification of BDH's own (differently defined) sparsity mechanism, not a reproduction of it.

-## Role of BDH / BDH-CQ (why the concept matters there)
+## Role of BDH / BDH-CQ
-Dragon Hatchling replaces a Transformer's key-value cache with a synaptic graph whose connection strengths are updated via a Hebbian-style rule as the model reads — its working memory literally *is* its wiring at that moment.
+Dragon Hatchling replaces a Transformer's key-value cache with a synaptic graph whose connection strengths are updated via a Hebbian-style rule as the model reads - its working memory literally *is* its wiring at that moment.
 The paper reports two properties this explainer directly targets: sparse, non-negative activation (~5% of neurons active, varying with predictability), and monosemantic synapses (individual connections